danielfett/draft-dpop/main.md

 uses the `token68` syntax defined in Section 2.1 of [@!RFC7235] (repeated below for ease of reference) for credentials.
-The Augmented Backus-Naur Form (ABNF) notation [@!RFC5234] syntax for DPoP Authorization scheme credentials is as follows:
+The Augmented Backus-Naur Form (ABNF) notation [@!RFC5234] syntax for DPoP authentication scheme credentials is as follows:

 !---
 ```